 One of the biggest causes of anxiety in dogs is separation anxiety.
 It is common for dogs to experience extreme anxiety whenever you leave your home to go about your daily business.
 They have no way to tell if you are ever coming back home, and thus begin to panic.
 Dogs will oftentimes will lash out in their moment of panic without realizing it, which can result to torn furniture and other personal belongings in the house.
 A lot of times, dogs with seperation anxiety will have accidents in the house.
 One way to help relieve their anxiety is to have an indoor dog potty solution.
 This way, your dog doesn't have to worry about holding in their pee- relieving some of their anxiety.
 (If you know someone whose dog could use a DoggieLawn you can share THIS LINK with them so they can get a discount on the indoor dog potty).
 Although separation anxiety is a major cause of doggie distress, there are still other factors that could be causing your dog to be distressed.

 By otsphoto via shutterstock

 One of the best ways to help break your dog’s anxiety is proper training.
 Instilling discipline into your dog is key to help them overcome their woes of anxiety.
 You will want to focus on training them to be calm, especially whenever you must leave your home for extended periods of time.
-As previously mentioned, having a dog bathroom system in place will also be of help.There are various training methods you can utilize to gradually improve your dog’s anxiety.
+As previously mentioned, having an indoor dog grass system in place will also be of help.There are various training methods you can utilize to gradually improve your dog’s anxiety.

 Dogs experience depression differently than humans do.
 While people may enjoy a change of scenery, routine, or bringing new people into their lives, dogs do not cope as well.
 Dogs prefer routine over everything else.
 When that routine is changed, they may experience the blues for a little while.
 Canines are also pack animals.
 When they experience the death of a fellow dog or owner, they can potentially shut down completely.